Leah Messer Shows Off Her Fabulous Fall Style In Comfy Sweater Dress In New York City

 Over the weekend, the cast of Teen Mom 2 traveled to New York City to film for the reunion special.
 Leah Messer was there along with her pregnant sister, Victoria.
 The mom of three shared weekend updates on Instagram.
-On Sunday evening, she shared a photo of herself to her Instagram showing off her fabulous falls style in a comfy sweater dress.
+On Sunday evening, she shared a photo of herself to her Instagram stories showing off her fabulous falls style in a comfy sweater dress.

 In the photo, Leah is wearing a tan, long sleeved, baggy sweater dress that looks incredibly comfortable.
 She shows off a bit of her legs in a pair of brown boots.
 The Teen Mom 2 star wears her long, brown hair down with a bit of curl.
 She poses in front of a long mirror, holding her phone out in front of her to snap the pic.
 On the photo, the words “Times Square, New York City” appear written in colorful text.